dgelessus/NAGUS/docs/nagus/about.rst

 * Status message over HTTP.
 * Receiving client error stack traces.
 * Adjustable configuration via a config file and/or command-line arguments.
+* Command-line console for controlling the server while running.

 Still to be implemented
 ^^^^^^^^^^^^^^^^^^^^^^^